WatForm/fortress/APIGuide.md

 ## Creating a MSFOL theory from a file:

-inputs.TptpFofParser, inputs.SmtlibParser both make a msfol.theory from a file
+inputs.TptpFofParser, inputs.SmtlibParser both make a msfol.theory from a file in the smttc format (see the README.md)

 Sample use: